johnwalicki/viam-people-detection-sensor/README.md

 ## Purpose

 Modular resources allow you to define custom components and services, and add them to your robot.
 Viam ships with many component types, but you can create a custom sensor using modules.
-This example is modification of the [Viam Simple Module Example](https://github.com/viamrobotics/viam-python-sdk/tree/main/examples/simple_module).
+This example is a modification of the [Viam Simple Module Example](https://github.com/viamrobotics/viam-python-sdk/tree/main/examples/simple_module).

 Additional Viam examples:

-* Python module that uses Github CI to upload to the Viam Registry, take a look at: [python-example-module](https://github.com/viam-labs/python-example-module).
+* Use GitHub CI to upload to the Viam Registry, take a look at: [python-example-module](https://github.com/viam-labs/python-example-module).
-* For an example that uses Docker to manage dependencies, take a look at [python-container-module](https://github.com/viamrobotics/python-container-module).
+* Use Docker to manage Python dependencies, take a look at [python-container-module](https://github.com/viamrobotics/python-container-module).

 ## Project structure